cuikho210/open-food-today/crawler/src/vnexpress/README.md

 ## Structure

 - `recipes.json` - Contains a list of dish categories with their respective links
+- `updateDishLinks.ts` - Script that updates the dish category links
-- `recipeCrawler.ts` - Script that crawls all recipe links from each dish category
+- `recipeCrawler.ts` - Script that crawls recipe details from each dish page
 - `data/` - Directory where crawled recipe data is stored
+  - `recipes/` - Directory where individual recipe JSON files are stored

 ## Usage